Esperion Therapeutics Inc. (ESPR) Shares Up Despite Recent Market Volatility

-Esperion Therapeutics Inc. (NASDAQ: ESPR)’s stock price has increased by 6.85 compared to its previous closing price of 1.46. however, the company has experienced a -14.29% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 03/06/23 that Alternatives to Popular Cholesterol Drug Cut Heart-Attack Risk
+Esperion Therapeutics Inc. (NASDAQ: ESPR)’s stock price has increased by 5.00 compared to its previous closing price of 1.60.
+However, the company has seen a gain of 9.09% in its stock price over the last five trading days.

 Is It Worth Investing in Esperion Therapeutics Inc. (NASDAQ: ESPR) Right Now?